ANTI-BULLYING

 EFFECTIVE QUESTIONS: Focus on the specific behaviours or incident without blaming.
 Use ‘relational’ questions to draw out who was affected and how they were affected.
 Direct questions towards problem solving: “What needs to be done to make things right?”

 AFFECTIVE STATEMENTS: Reflect on the impact that the behaviour or incident has had on you and the other.
-Consider the effect on other students, the class, the cohort, other teachers, parents or the school community as a whole.
+Consider the effect on other students, the class, the cohort, other teachers, parents or the College community as a whole.

 SUSPENSION PROCEDURE